SERVIR-WA/GALUP/training/2_rs/README.md

 ## Assignment Submission and Help

 Below is a video explaining how to submit the module assignments and how to request help through GitHub.
+Note: for the videos in this workshop, it may be convenient to open them in a new tab or window for ease of accessing the Github page.

 <p align="center">
   <a href="https://mediasite.video.ufl.edu/Mediasite/Play/9741afe237094a77aff3acbf6c2df8a91d" target="_blank">